What Does the Bible Say About Someone Owing You Money?

 10. Ecclesiastes 5:5 – “Better not to vow than to make a vow and not fulfill it.”
 While this verse doesn’t speak directly to lending money, it underscores the importance of keeping one’s word and commitments, a principle that can be applied to repaying debts.
 It’s a reminder of the significance of integrity in all our promises, including financial ones.

-See also What Does the Bible Say About Fallen Angels?
+See also What Does the Bible Say About Putting Your Wife First?

 These verses offer a comprehensive view of the biblical perspective on lending and debts.
 They collectively teach about the need for compassion, fairness, and responsibility in financial matters.
 From the call for interest-free loans to the emphasis on generosity and the moral duty to repay what is owed, the Bible provides guidance that is as relevant today as it was in ancient times.
 These teachings encourage us to approach financial dealings not just as transactions, but as opportunities to practice our faith through fairness, kindness, and integrity.